billthefarmer/blog/blog/content/post/smart-meters.md

 the power network, but became unreliable during times of high demand due to the high noise level.

-#### Kilostream
+#### Bitstream
 The various utilities were all nationalised industries at the time, so there was not too much difficulty working with other utilities on an interesting project such as this.
-Shortly after the end of the project [BT][13] rolled out a new tariff they called [Kilostream][14] to offer communication with devices on a customer's premises via the telephone line.
+Shortly after the end of the project [BT][13] rolled out a new tariff I think they called [Bitstream][14] to offer communication with devices on a customer's premises via the telephone line.
 The prices they wanted for the service were completely out of scope for meter reading.
 So that was the end of that.
 Since then all the utilities have been privatised, so any joint metering projects became exceedingly unlikely.
 They have since all done their own thing.

  [0]: https://www.umsmeters.co.uk/contact-us/manuals-and-downloads/old-pri-meters-kit
  [1]: https://en.wikipedia.org/wiki/Vacuum_fluorescent_display